 ```

-The condition closure receives the full input as a `Fluent` object and is evaluated during validation, not at build time.
-You may also pass string rules instead of closures: `->whenInput($condition, 'required|min:12')`.
+The closure receives the full input as a `Fluent` object and runs during validation, not at build time.
+You can also pass string rules: `->whenInput($condition, 'required|min:12')`.

 ```